puncoz-official/laravel-boilerplate/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-# Laravel Scaffolding
+# Laravel Boilerplate

-Laravel scaffolding is a basic boilerplate for laravel applications, specially targeted for medium to large level applications.
+Laravel boilerplate is a basic boilerplate for laravel applications, specially targeted for medium to large level applications.
 It is configured with some of the must have packages and organized folder structure to manage different classes and files.

 ### Packages included